Overview

 What is the graduation rate at Winston-Salem State University?

-50% of students who start at Winston-Salem State University end up finishing their degree within six years of enrolling.
-This is 8% less than the national median.
+49% of students who start at Winston-Salem State University finish their degree within six years of enrolling.
+This is 9% less than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of Winston-Salem State University go on to earn?

-10 years after starting school at Winston-Salem State University, the median earnings among students who received federal financial aid was $45,344.
+The median income of students 10 years after starting at Winston-Salem State University is $45,344.
 This is $5,047 less than the national median.

 How much do students at Winston-Salem State take out in loans?

-Graduates of Winston-Salem State have to take out a median of $25,000 in federal student loans.
-This is $11,500 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of Winston-Salem State take out a median of $25,000 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources